All Different Types of Body Piercing Jewelry

 Retainers are quite popular because they serve as a placeholder.
-They are usually clear or nude so that they are not visible.
+They are usually clear or nude, therefore they are not so visible.
 People use them in situations where they cannot wear body jewelry, such as at work.
 The retainer helps to keep the hole open.

 Choosing Jewelry for Different Types of Piercings

-Many types of body jewelry fit a specific type of piercing, but most options are versatile.
-You should always make sure that when you are choosing jewelry that you think about how it will fit your specific piercing.
+Many types of body jewelry fit a specific type of piercing, though most options are versatile.
+You should always make sure when you are choosing jewelry that you think about how it will fit your specific piercing.

 Ears are the most common place to pierce.
 Ear lobe piercings are typically socially acceptable in any situation.
 However, you can pierce almost every part of the ear.

-You can also wear almost any type of jewelry in your ear.
-You will want whatever you use to have some type of backing or other way to clasp the earring so that it does not fall out of your ear.
+You can wear almost any type of jewelry in your ear.
+You will require whatever piece you use to have some form of backing or alternative way to clasp the earring, so that it does not fall out.

-The second most common type of piercing is the nose.
+The second most pierced area of the body is the nose.
 More specifically, it is the nostril piercing.
 Jewelry choices for this piercing should have a flat back or a curve to the post to hold it in place and to ensure comfort.

 Another popular nose piercing is the septum, which is the flap of cartilage between the nostrils.
-The most common jewelry option for this place is a hoop or circular barbell.
+The favored jewelry options for this location is a hoop or circular barbell.

-The eyebrow is another place you may want to pierce.
+The eyebrow is another area you may want to pierce.
 You can use barbells or hoops in this location.

-The areas around and in the mouth are other places common for piercings.
+The areas around and in the mouth are well-known for piercings.
 For a tongue piercing, you would usually use a barbell because it is a very secure option that will prevent choking risks and not catch on teeth or food items.

 Cheek piercings typically require unique jewelry that will not interfere with teeth.
-Lip piercings can happen on the lips, above or below them.
-Piercings on the lips are often suitable for hoops, but those that go through to the inside of the mouth will have flat backs to avoid teeth damage.
+Lip piercings can be situated directly on the lips, above or below them.
+Piercings on the lips are often suitable for hoops.
+However, those that go through to the inside of the mouth will have flat backs to avoid teeth damage.

 Beyond facial piercings, you can get a piercing almost anywhere on your body where you can poke a hole through your skin.
 The belly button is probably the most popular spot off the face.
 Intimate piercings are quite popular as well.
 For these other locations, you always want to make sure the jewelry you choose is practical and will not be a safety risk.